cceit/cce-toolkit/readme.md

 # CCE Toolkit

-A collection of tools used to speed up the development of management information systems using Django
+A collection of python helpers and custom Django views, forms and models created for rapid development of Management Information Systems